User interface

 Opens an object browser for selecting a different object template for the object.

-Home > Template > Change
+Home > Object > Change

 Change